Accurate mean-field equation for voter model dynamics on scale-free networks: Comparison to classical approximations

 \section{Comparison to classical approximations}

 In this section we compare the mMFE, which is a $(\numO - 1)$-dimensional approximation, to other standard low-dimensional moment-closure approximations: the MFE, which also has dimension $(\numO - 1)$, and the \emph{pair-approximation} (PA), which has a dimension of $(\numO - 1) + \numO (\numO - 1)$.
 The PA results from closing the moment equations at second order and therefore includes the number of edges between different opinions as additional variables compared to the MFE.

+A detailed derivation of the PA for the CNVM is omitted here for brevity but the general idea as well as the resulting equations are presented in appendix \ref{appendix:pair-approx}.

-For a derivation of the PA, see for example \cite{Peralta2018}.
-As Fig. \ref{fig:comparison} illustrates, the classical approximations (MFE and PA) fail to capture the system behavior on scale-free networks, whereas the mMFE incurs only a very small error.
+As Fig. \ref{fig:comparison} illustrates, the classical approximations (MFE and PA) fail to capture the system behavior on BA networks, whereas the mMFE incurs only a very small error.
 This is not surprising, since the classical approximations assume a \emph{homogeneous} network structure.
 The well-known \emph{heterogeneous} variants of the MFE and PA, or the \emph{approximate master equation}, are better suited for scale-free networks~\cite{gleeson2011high,Porter2016,Gleeson2013,Pugliese2009}.
 However, as these resolve the opinion shares \emph{per degree}, they involve substantially more variables than the mMFE.
-For instance, on a BA network with $\numA = 10^4$ nodes and $\bap = 4$, there are on average about 100 different node degrees, implying that the heterogeneous MFE has 100 times more variables than our mMFE.
+For instance, on a BA network with $\numA = 10^4$ nodes and preferential attachment parameter $\bap = 4$, there are on average about 100 different node degrees, implying that the heterogeneous MFE has 100 times more variables than our mMFE.
+The \emph{quenched} MFE \cite{Mata2013} even resolves the expected state \emph{per node} such that the required number of variables is $\numA$ times larger than that of the mMFE.

 Hence, to compare reduced order models with the same degree of efficiency, we only report comparison between the mMFE and the homogeneous MFE and PA.

+Needless to say, the above mentioned methods and similar approaches, such as the heterogeneous MFE or approximate master equation, resolve (and hence can potentially predict) more detailed information about the dynamics.
+In contrast, our results indicate that the degree-weighted shares together with the mMFE provide a parsimonious macroscopic description that captures the relevant collective behavior of the CNVM on certain scale-free networks.
+The robustness and resulting universality of the parameter~$\ifac$ make the mMFE a lightweight and computationally efficient surrogate when only a macroscopic quantity is of interest.